Jon Daly (footballer): Stockport County

 By the start of the 2002–03 season, Daly was regarded as one of Division 2's most promising strikers by the BBC Sport.
 He began to play more regularly in the first team for Stockport County and formed a striking partnership with Aaron Wilbraham.
 On 1 October 2002, Daly scored his first goal of the season for the club, in a 2–1 loss against Gillingham.
 He added two more goals by the end of October, scoring against Luton Town and Crewe Alexandra.
-Daly then scored two goals in two league matches between 8 February 2003 and 15 February 2003 against Cheltenham Town and Oldham Athletic.
+Daly then scored against Cheltenham Town and Oldham Athletic on 8 February 2003 and 15 February 2003 respectively.
 On 12 April 2003, he scored a winning goal from a penalty, in a 2–1 win against Plymouth Argyle and was named the Nationwide Second Division Team of the Week.
 Despite being out with injuries, Daly ended his 2002–03 season, appearing in 35 of Stockport's 46 league games and scoring seven goals.

 Ahead of the 2003–04 season, Daly suffered a freak accident when he "stepped out of a golf buggy on to a piece of wood at the golf course".
 But Daly made a quick recovery.
 During this season Stockport manager, Carlton Palmer, decided against naming a goalkeeper on the bench and revealed that he was planning to use Daly in net should their keeper get sent off or injured.
 However, this never occurred and he never made an appearance in net.
 Daly continued to form a striking partnership with Wilbraham but he struggled to score goals regularly in the first half of the season.
 Daly then spent away from Stockport County's first team because of his international commitment, as well as, his own injury concern and suspension.
 On 30 September 2003, he came on as a 71st-minute substitute, only for him to receive a straight red card 11 minutes later, in a 2–0 loss against Oldham Athletic.
 On 28 February 2004, Daly returned to the starting line–up following his recall from a loan spell at Bury, in a 1–1 draw against Brighton & Hove Albion.
 Since returning to the club, he regained his first team place, forming a striking partnership with Rickie Lambert and Wilbraham.
 On 16 March 2004, Daly then scored his first goal of the season for the club, in a 2–2 draw against Hartlepool United.
 On 1 May 2004, he helped Stockport County avoid relegation in the Second Division after beating Bournemouth 2–0.
 At the end of the 2003–04 season, Daly went on to make twenty–seven appearances and scoring three times in all competitions.